stratza/spindlex/docs/contributing.rst

 - GitLab contributors page
 - Special recognition for significant contributions

-Thank you for contributing to Spindle!
+Thank you for contributing to SpindleX!
 Your contributions help make secure SSH operations accessible to Python developers worldwide.